Open NowBusinessRound 1

 What is the First Nations Clean Energy Advice Grants Round 1?

 The First Nations Clean Energy Advice Grants Round 1 is a business grant offered by Australian Government in Australia, providing $5K – $80K in funding.
 Funding for First Nations communities to participate in clean energy development.
-Grants support advisory services, staff engagement, training and related activities so communities can build skills, access support and make informed decisions about clean energy opportunities.
+Grants support advisory services, staff engagement, training and related activities that help communities build skills, access support and make informed decisions.

 2